 These help improve sound quality, avoid overloading, and create sound effects such as reverb.
 However, they are often too expensive for most shows at Yale to rent.

 Undergduate Production manages a variety of theatrical equipment that is available to borrow, provided you are working on a production they are directly supporting.
-For more information, click here.
+Visit the UP Inventory page for more information.

 If you are interested in using outside vendors, they must have Yale University listed on their insurance policy.
 A list of vendors who are in good standing with Yale can be found here.